AHRQ-CDS/CQL-Testing-Framework/README.md

 If your CQL uses value sets from the Value Set Authority Center (VSAC), then the first time you run the tests, they will need to download the value set definitions from VSAC.
 Downloading value sets from VSAC requires a VSAC account and an API key.
 You can find your API key in your [UMLS profile](https://uts.nlm.nih.gov//uts.html#profile) and can configure your VSAC account by setting the `options->vsac->apikey` property in your `cqlt.yaml` file.
 If you prefer not to modify the config file, you may set the `UMLS_API_KEY` environment variable instead.

-Alternatively, existing username/password authentication is supported until January 1, 2021.
-You may set the `options->vsac->user` and `options->vsac->password` properties in your `cqlt.yaml` file.
-If you prefer not to modify the config file, you may set the`UMLS_USER_NAME` and `UMLS_PASSWORD` environment variables.

-**NOTE**: Username and password based authentication is deprecated by VSAC, and only supported until January 1, 2021.
-API key based authentication is highly encouraged.

 Once you've run the tests the first time and downloaded the value sets, they'll be stored in a VSAC cache folder (defaulted to `/.vscache` in the same folder as the `cqlt.yaml` file).
 After that, you do not need your VSAC credentials anymore since the CQL Testing Framework will just use the cache.

 ### Running the Tests